 ILUNO Unexcused Absence Form and Vacation Session Request

 ILUNO Resources: Where can I go if I need help?

 For academic (class) help, talk to your teachers.
-They might also have you talk with the Intensive English director in the International Programs Office (ASH 241).
+They might also have you talk with the Intensive English director in the International Programs Office (241 ASH).

-- Attendance (Talk to advisors about personal problems that keep you from going to class)
+- Attendance—you can talk to advisors about personal problems that keep you from going to class

 - Housing concerns (on or off campus)

 - Legal problems (for referrals)

 Cultural Note: Be sure to make an appointment (a meeting) with your teachers, the director, and the International Advisors.